-Drop one or two pellets of the remedy into a small bottle of spring water (pour some of the water off the top first because these bottles tend to be over-filled), succuss (pound the bottle into your opposite palm) five times before each dose; a dose is a sip; OR, you can pour water into a disposable cup, drop a remedy pellet in, and stir vigorously before each dose/sip.
-Stir with a straw or plastic spoon, not with the good silverware.
+Drop one or two pellets of the remedy into a small bottle of spring water (pour some of the water off the top first for the sake of succussion), succuss (pound the bottle into your opposite palm) five times before each dose; a dose is a sip; OR, you can pour water into a disposable cup, drop a remedy pellet in, and stir vigorously with a plastic spoon or straw before each dose/sip.
+Don’t use the good silverware.
 Here is a youtube video showing how to do the things I just described:

-Now, here come all the “buts”.
+Now, here come all the “buts”!

 4. As I said before, if your complaint has come on suddenly, you should see the remedy work fast.

 5. If you’re in a very severe state, don’t think you have to wait 24 hours after a taking a remedy.
 The acute remedy should work in roughly 15 minutes.
 (And the more severe your situation, the more likely you are to need the 200C.
 If all you have are 30C’s you might want to think about getting a 200C Emergency Kit and having it ready.)
 Let’s take an injury, for example.
 Within 15 minutes, some relief should be felt, if only in the sense of feeling relaxed and centered.
 That’s enough of a sign that the remedy was correctly chosen, is working, and you simply need to wait, don’t repeat it.
 Repeat only on an as-needed basis, meaning whenever you start to relapse.